EtienneMD/Alexa-Ecovacs/README.md

 * Charge - Sends your vacuum back to its charging station.
 * Service - Tells your vacuum to turn around and move forward a few feet.
 (useful if your vacuum is charging under a couch like mine is)
+* Battery Status - Tells you how much battery you have left.

 ### Examples
 * Alexa, ask my vacuum to start cleaning.